frhumphries/stedwardwebsite/content/pages/live.md

 Just before May 1, 2020, Archbishop Aymond, acting as the Apostolic Administrator of the Diocese allowed pastors to re-establish a public Mass schedule under specific safety conditions.
 This follows a general cancellation of all religious services several weeks before Easter of this year.

-**At this time, all Catholics in the Diocese of Alexandria are still not obligated to attend Sunday Mass on the order of the Archbishop.
-Our new Bishop, +Robert Marshall, has confirmed this order and will lift the order at a date to be determined.**
+**At this time, all Catholics in the Dioceses of Alexandria and Shreveport are not obligated to attend Sunday Mass on the order of the Archbishop of New Orleans, Greg Aymond, Bishop Marshall of the Diocese of Alexandria and Bp.
+Malone of the Diocese of Shreveport.
+That order will be lifted by each Bishop in due course.**

 At St. Edward, beginning May 16th: